By Karyn Greenstreet

-The second is to charge a low monthly fee ($14 – $49 per person per month) and have larger groups.
+The second way is to charge a low monthly fee ($14 – $49 per person per month) and have larger groups.
 My experience tells me that large mastermind groups are a poor investment on the part of the member.
 The beauty of a mastermind group is that everyone gets time to bring forward their personal challenges, decisions and situations.
 This can’t happen in a large group because you simply run out of time.
 What’s the point of a mastermind group unless all members get to give and receive in each meeting?

 If you have guru status and are an expert in your topic, you can charge more for your mastermind group.
 If you add more valuable features to the group (like live weekend events, free training classes), then you can increase the fee accordingly.
 And if someone is going to invest $15,000 a year and get $100,000 in additional revenue to their business, it’s worth the investment to them.
-Ask yourself: what would make it worth it to them?

 Also consider charging NOTHING for your mastermind group.

-The short answer is Yes.
 Mastermind group facilitation is a skill and it takes a lot of work to run a successful group.
 Check out my blog post, Can I Charge For My Mastermind Group?
 It outlines the pros and cons to help you make the decision.